aaronicsubstances/bridge-arithmetic/addendum-to-early-algebra-framework.md

         - simplify a complex fraction (ie numerator or denominator is a fraction) by multiplication.
      - So all one has to do is to duplicate at least one of the operands till it becomes a whole number, compare/add/subtract/divide, optionally divide by duplicate count, and simplify any complex fraction result by multiplication.
      - This alternative approach has the convenient feature that it can be demonstrated pictorially to mathematics novices.

-  3. Use task of picking larger of multiple monetary or physical amounts to leverage self-interest of students to develop their proficiency in comparing numbers according to the trichotomy law.

   4. Leverage simplification of fractions for several benefits, including getting students to notice structures related to multiplication, division, factors, multiples, and divisors.